The Clear Edge

 Sequence matters because later tests depend on earlier tests passing.

-Test 1 (Problem) must pass before Test 2 (Solution) makes sense.
-Can’t solve an unclear problem.
+• Test 1 → Test 2: Test 1 (Problem) must pass before Test 2 (Solution) makes sense; you can’t solve an unclear problem.

-Test 3 (Outcome) requires Test 2 (Solution) clarity.
-Vague solution = vague outcome.
+• Test 2 → Test 3: Test 3 (Outcome) requires Test 2 (Solution) to be clear, because a vague solution creates a vague outcome.

-Test 5 (Pricing) requires Test 3 (Outcome) to be measurable.
-Can’t price confidently without a clear deliverable.
+• Test 3 → Test 5: Test 5 (Pricing) requires Test 3 (Outcome) to be measurable, because you can’t price confidently without a clear deliverable.

 Starting situation: